Axiomatic Characterization of PageRank: Other centrality measures (Table )

 \begin{quote}\textit{\textbf{Node Redirect on $\mathcal{G}$:} For every graph $G = (V,E) \in \mathcal{G}$, node weights $\bs$ and out-twins $u,w \in V$, if $R_{u \rightarrow w}(G) \in \mathcal{G}$, then it holds that

 and $F_u(G,\bs) + F_w(G,\bs) = F_w\big(R_{u \rightarrow w}(G, \bs) \big)$. }\end{quote}

-\begin{proposition} Node Redirect is satisfied by eigenvector centrality (on $\mathcal{SCG}$), Katz prestige (on $\mathcal{SCG}$), Katz centrality (on $\mathcal{KG}^a$ for every $a \in (0,1)$) and Bonacich centrality (on $\mathcal{KG}^a$ for every $a \in (0,1)$).
+\begin{proposition} Node Redirect is satisfied by eigenvector centrality (on $\mathcal{SCG}$), Seeley index (on $\mathcal{SCG}$), Katz centrality (on $\mathcal{KG}^a$ for every $a \in (0,1)$) and Bonacich centrality (on $\mathcal{KG}^a$ for every $a \in (0,1)$).
 Node Redirect is not satisfied by degree centrality, beta measure, closeness centrality, decay centrality and betweenness centrality. \end{proposition} \begin{proof}

 Consider arbitrary graph $G=(V,E)$, node weights $\bs$, and out-twins $u,w \in V$.
 Let $(G',\bs')=R_{u \rightarrow w}(G, \bs)$.